Dewb/BleepStick/README.md

 - BleepKnobs: the monome arc4, a set of four high-resolution encoders (http://monome.org/devices/)
 - BleepFeet (coming soon)
 - BleepSequence (coming soon)

+### How do I use this?

+Connect your controller, then open BleepStick.maxpat or BleepKnobs.maxpat.
+Skim the [Resolume OSC spec][0] to get an idea of what the various messages mean.
+Shift-click a dot in the preset grid to save a preset; click the dot to recall it.

 ### What's next?